 Think of your best friend.
 Now think of the negative thought you just had about yourself.

 If my best friend heard me say this to myself, what would they say?
 If I heard my best friend say this to themselves, what would I say to them?

 Sometimes the best thing we can do to get a handle on our negative thinking is to think about what it is we can and can't control.

 The fied trip gets cancelled because of the rain.
 What a bummer!
 Instead of sitting with lots of negative thoughts about how everything is unfair.
 Think about what you can control and what you can't.
 You can't control the weather.
 But you can control not letting a cancelled field trip ruin your day.

 Negative thinking is part of being a person.
 It certainly isn' the best part.
 But negative thoughts, just like negative feelings like sadness and anger, are okay.
 We can be in charge of our thoughts!
 We can use simple strategies to make sure our thoughts are realistic and not making us feel worse.

 Try one of these 9 strategies to help your child or student be boost their positive thinking.

-Download the free positive thinking strategies poster when you join the email list.
+Download the free positive thinking strategies poster in my store.